-(11) INCOME TAXES
+(12) INCOME TAXES

 UNITY and UNITY Housing, Inc. are exempt from corporate income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC) and have been classified as organizations other than a private foundation under Section 509(a)(2).
-The remaining subsidiary LLC's, except 2101 Louisiana, are disregarded entities under IRS guidelines and therefore their operations are considered by the IRS as tax exempt under the provisions of IRC Section 501(c)(3).
-Therefore, the subsidiary LLC's activities, except 2101 Louisiana, are reported in UNITY's annual Form 990 filing.
-2101 Louisiana files a separate partnership return.
+2101 Louisiana Apartments, LLC is a limited liability corporation and files a separate partnership return.
+UNITY 2101 Louisiana Avenue, LLC (of which UNITY is the sole and managing member), the managing member for 2101 Louisiana Apartments, LLC, also files an independent return.
+The remaining subsidiary corporations are considered disregarded entities under IRS guidelines and therefore their operations are considered by the IRS as tax exempt under the provisions of IRC Section 501(c)(3).
+3222 Canal Street Apartments Nonprofit, Inc. and 2222 Tulane Avenue Apartments Nonprofit, Inc. filed for separate tax exemptions under IRS Section 501(c)(3) in July 2023.
+Therefore, the activities of 3222 Canal and 2222 Tulane are reported in UNITY's annual Form 990 filing.

-UNITY's evaluation as of June 30, 2022 revealed no tax positions that would have a material impact on the financial statements.
-The 2019 through 2021 tax years remain subject to examination by the IRS.
-UNITY does not believe that any reasonably possible changes will occur within the next twelve months that will have a material impact on the financial statements.
+UNITY's evaluation as of June 30, 2023 revealed no tax positions that would have a material impact on the consolidated financial statements.
+The 2020 through 2022 tax years remain subject to examination by the IRS.
+UNITY does not believe that any reasonably possible changes will occur within the next twelve months that will have a material impact on the consolidated financial statements.